emqx/cloud-docs/en_US/deployments/introduction.md

 Enable the deployment to access public network resources by creating NAT gateways for the professional plan.

-## Scaling deployment specifications
+## Scaling deployment tier
-Upgrade or reduce deployment specifications based on demand
+Upgrade or reduce deployment tier based on demand

 ## [Pause and Delete Deployment](./delete_deployment.md)